nunomaduro/phpinsights/docs/insights/README.md

 # Configure Insights

-The default configuration attached with `PHP Insights` is opiniated and may be not convenient for you.
+The default configuration attached with `PHP Insights` is opinionated and may be not convenient for you.

 Here you will learn how to configure PHPInsights for your project.